-Dry drunk syndrome may sound like an oxymoron, but this syndrome is very real and is more common than one might think.
+The dry drunk syndrome may sound like an oxymoron, but this syndrome is genuine and is more common than one might think.
 The term “dry drunk” is used to describe a person who has stayed away from alcohol for some time but continues to behave as if he or she is still addicted.
 A person who has dry drunk syndrome hasn’t made behavioral or emotional changes or has started to regress to old ways of thinking.
-If not managed properly, Dry Drunk Syndrome can easily trigger a relapse.
-In some instances, untreated dry drunk syndrome can lead to suicide.
+If not appropriately managed, Dry drunk syndrome can easily trigger a relapse.
+In some instances, untreated, the dry drunk syndrome can lead to suicide.

-Whether a loved one has dry drunk syndrome, take heart in the fact that the condition can be cured.
+Whether a loved one has the dry drunk syndrome, take heart in the fact that the condition can be cured.
 Developing dry drunk syndrome does not mean that anyone has lost their chance at sobriety.
-It only means that there is need to get back on the right track.
+It only means that there is a need to get back on the right track.

+Alcohol affects the body in different ways.
 Dry drunk symptoms are largely behavioral.
-One might start to exhibit low tolerance for stress or behave impulsively, repeatedly engaging in unhealthy or risky behaviors.
+One might start to exhibit a low tolerance for stress or behave impulsively, repeatedly engaging in unhealthy or risky behaviors.
 One might even start romanticizing alcohol or getting nostalgic about the “good old” drinking days.
-Such attitude may become constantly negative, and person will lose interest in previously cherished activities and become consumed with negative thoughts or self-pity.
-It may hard to recognize that anything needs to be changed.
-Such person just feels miserable in their skin.
+Such an attitude may become constantly negative, and the person will lose interest in previously cherished activities and become consumed with negative thoughts or self-pity.
+It may be hard to recognize that anything needs to be changed.
+Such a person feels miserable in their skin.

-Dry Drunk Syndrome can be avoided by treating the core issues of alcoholism.
+Dry drunk syndrome can be avoided by treating the core issues of alcoholism.
 Be aware of and on the lookout for the symptoms that indicate slipping back into old ways of thinking.
-If one hasn’t undergone behavioral therapy or counseling that targets people who abused alcohol, it is advised to enroll in such program.
+If one hasn’t undergone behavioral therapy or counseling that targets people who abused alcohol, it is advised to enroll in such a program.
 Join a support group of either 12-step or a non-12-step recovery and adjust the expectations of what “recovery” is.

 Symptoms of Dry Drunk Syndrome